-Edgartown is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 4,308 people and just one neighborhood, Edgartown is the 260th largest community in Massachusetts.
+Edgartown is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
+With a population of 5,302 people and just one neighborhood, Edgartown is the 250th largest community in Massachusetts.

 Edgartown home prices are not only among the most expensive in Massachusetts, but Edgartown real estate also consistently ranks among the most expensive in America.

 Edgartown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Edgartown is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Edgartown who work in management occupations (17.66%), sales jobs (12.35%), and maintenance occupations (10.89%).

 Of important note, Edgartown is also a town of artists.
 Edgartown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Edgartown’s character.

 A relatively large number of people in Edgartown telecommute to their jobs.
 Overall, about 18.17% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.